unruledboy/SyncRoo/README.md

   -a, --AutoTeardown    (Default: false) Automatically teardown intermediate resources.

+  -n, --UsnJournal      (Default: false) Use NTFS USN Journal to quickly search for files but this may use large volume of memory depending on the number of files on the drives.

   -p, --Profile         (Default: false) A profile file where you can define a series of source/target folders to be synced repeatedly.

   --help                Display this help screen.